retroluxfilm/reshade-vrtoolkit/README.md

 VRToolkit
 =======

 The VRToolkit is a shader created for [ReShade](https://github.com/crosire/reshade) to support the visuals fidelity in VR by combining multiple shaders to be processed into one single pass, while keeping the GPU overhead at a minimum.

-*Note: Does only work on SteamVR.*
+*Note: Does only work on games run through SteamVR.
+(OpenVR API)*

 ### Main Features